brunopaiva15/BUREAUcracy/README.md

 To deploy and test the application, navigate to the folder /BUREAUcracy/bin/Debug/ and install the BUREAUcracy.exe service using this tutorial : https://docs.microsoft.com/en-us/dotnet/framework/windows-services/how-to-install-and-uninstall-services#install-using-installutilexe-utility.

+## If you do not want to read the boring Microsoft tutorial

+1. Open cmd
+2. Navigate to C:\Windows\Microsoft.NET\Framework\v4.0.30319
+3. Write InstallUtil.exe + The location of BUREAUcracy.exe

 ## ✒ Authors

 * **Bruno Paiva** - https://vergasta.ch